mainam/FloodMonitoring/README.md

 #Water Level Stations

-First call getAreaStations() to get stations within vicinity, this returns an array of StationOverview objects which you can use to fetch nmore detail.
+`getAreaStations(double latitude, double longitude, int distance)` returns an array of StationOverview objects containing some detail, but you should use the `id` to fetch the full Station object:

+`getStation(String url)` returns the full mesurement station detail.